 (4) Summaries of student evaluations from all courses taught during the past five years and full evaluations for three selected courses.
 The three full evaluations should be introduced by a brief explanation of how those courses represent the candidate’s strengths and weaknesses as a teacher.
 Candidates will improve their chances if the full evaluations are provided from three different types of courses, e.g., a large lecture course, an introductory language course, and a small discussion course at an advanced level.

-The letter of invitation to submit a full dossier will be sent to the nominator via e-mail, with a copy to the candidate, not later than June 28, 2013.
-Completed dossiers must then be submitted to the Executive Director by August 23, 2013.
+The letter of invitation to submit a full dossier will be sent to the nominator via e-mail, with a copy to the candidate, not later than June 30, 2015.
+Completed dossiers must then be submitted to the Executive Director at firstname.lastname@example.org by August 28, 2015.
+(Nominators who experience difficulty submitting materials via e-mail should consult the Executive Director.)
 Only dossiers complete at this time will be considered.
-Submissions via e-mail are preferred.
 Nominators must submit four copies of any material that is not submitted electronically.
-The APA will retain for consideration for two additional years the full dossiers of candidates who do not receive an award in the year of nomination.
+The SCS will retain for consideration for two additional years the full dossiers of candidates who do not receive an award in the year of nomination.
 In the two succeeding years, these applicants will need only to submit updated information for consideration by subsequent Committees.